Cement-Labs/Abyssal/README.md

 ### Theme

 `Style: Pop Up Button`

-Separators' appearances differ from theme to theme, and some themes will automatically hide separators, while others will not.
+Separators' appearances and behaviors differ from theme to theme.
+Some themes make the separators invisible by default, while others don't.

 <br />

 ### Auto Shows

 `Style: Switch`&ensp;`Default: On`

 - **On**
   **Abyssal** will hide the status icons inside the **Hide Area** automatically when you are not using them, and show them when you need.
 - **Off**

-  You will need to control the visibility of the status icons manually.
+  You will need to manually show and hide the status icons.

 <br />